 Relying Parties must confirm revocation status information of a certificate on which he/she/it wishes to rely.

 For the status of Subscriber Certificates:

-• The TrustFactory Issuing CA shall update information provided via an Online Certificate Status

-Protocol at least every four days.
-OCSP responses from this service MUST have a maximum expiration time of ten days.
+The TrustFactory Issuing CAs shall update information provided via an Online Certificate Status Protocol at least every 24 hours.
+OCSP responses from this service have a maximum expiration time of ten days.

-For the status of Subordinate CA Certificates:
+For the status of Issuing CA Certificates:

-• The TrustFactory Root CA shall update information provided via a CRL at least (i) every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+The TrustFactory Root CAs shall update information provided via a CRL at least (i) every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate.